SandSnip3r/Hyperbot/Readme.md

 - Sbot
 - Centerbot
 - phBot

-Some people have also made some tools like an automatic alchemy or auto staller.
+Some people have also made some tools like an automatic alchemy tool or an auto staller.

 ### Documentation
 More documentation can be found in the [documentation directory](documents).